Invoke using Golem CLI

 Logs

-Both invocation commands accept an optional --connect
+Both invocation commands accept an optional --stream

-The --connect
+The --stream

-option's output (and also the connect
+option's output (and also the stream

 subcommand) can be customized with the following parameters: